bright-science/CO7217/tooling.md

   * `Groovy-Eclipse`;
   * `Groovy-integration with m2clipse` .
 * Click `Install` and follow the instructions.
 * Install Groovy in your machine following [these instructions](http://groovy-lang.org/install.html).
+These is required to use Groovy from command line.

 #### Gradle